topbitdu/unidom-product/ROADMAP.md

 3. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.0

 ## v0.4
+1. Improve the Product Associating model to add the ::source_is scope & the ::target_is scope
-1. Improve the Product Associating model to add the ::associate! method
+2. Improve the Product Associating model to add the ::associate! method

 ## v1.0
 1. Improve the Product Associating model to support the Keyword Arguments